-The NSF Division of Undergraduate Education in collaboration with AAAS will offer an Improving Undergraduate STEM Education (IUSE) webinar on November 1, 2018, focusing on opportunities for funding in the EHR:USE program, specifically associated with aspects of undergraduate education related to STEM pre-service teacher preparation.
+The NSF Division of Undergraduate Education in collaboration with AAAS offered an Improving Undergraduate STEM Education (IUSE) webinar on November 1, 2018, focusing on opportunities for funding in the EHR:USE program, specifically associated with aspects of undergraduate education related to STEM pre-service teacher preparation.
 An audio archive and slides are now available below.

 View the NSF IUSE Program solicitation.